 4. The confidence, speed and safety with which participants can move around (mobility testing)

-The challenge is that IRDs are generally slowly progressing, and so it is often difficult to see a difference in a measure of a clinical trial period (typically under two years).
+The challenge is that IRDs are generally slowly progressing, and so it is often difficult to see a difference in a measure during a clinical trial period (typically under two years).
 In addition, many IRD treatments being developed (such as gene therapy) have a primary goal to slow progression, not to improve vision.
 This means that the outcome measures used need to be able to differentiate between a slow deterioration and stable retinal function.
 This emphasises the importance of exploring novel, or new, advanced but non-invasive and precise ways to measure how well a treatment is working.4